rwev/coyote.life/content/articles/published/reference--packing--waist-pack-bandicoot.md

 - scripto lighter
 - leatherman micra multitool

 Because of the visibility of the weapon, I avoid putting items that are used daily or otherwise regularly accessed  in the main compartment.
-Instead, I keep miscellaneous items in the outer pocket, such as:
+Instead, I keep miscellaneous routine items in the outermost pocket, such as:

 - notepad & pen
 - cell phone / wallet / keys
-- zipties & ziplocks
+- zipties, ziplock bags, flat-folded duct tape
 - plastic eating utensils (flexible and lightweight, USA made, originally from Chipotle)
 - hand sanitizer gel pen
+- reflective signaling panel
 - ear plugs

 In inner facing belt compartment, I keep a level 0 IFAK (a reduced, lean version of the [level 1](/level-1-first-aid-kit.html)).
 This is kept isolated for quick and deliberate accessibility in the face of emergency: there is no interference with other components to fumble with.